Chapter 1. What Is Infrastructure as Code?

 The Path To The Cloud Age

-We need to learn how to leverage newer technologies and ways of working to address fundamental issues, rather than either rejecting the new ways or dismissing the issues as legacy.
+We need to learn how to leverage newer technologies and ways of working to address fundamental issues rather than either rejecting the new ways or dismissing the issues as legacy.

-This period where cloud technology has been shifting from the periphery of business to the center can be called the “Age of Sprawl”.
+This period when cloud technology has been shifting from the periphery of business to the center can be called the “Age of Sprawl”.
 Although breaking things had gone out of fashion moving fast was still the priority.
 As a result of the haste to adopt new technologies and practices, larger organizations have seen a proliferation of initiatives.
 Larger organizations typically have multiple, disconnected teams building “platforms” using various technologies, multiple cloud vendors, and varying levels of maturity and quality.

 The future is not evenly distributed